Art Institute of Atlanta

-The Art Institute of Atlanta is a private art school in Atlanta, Georgia.
-It is owned by Education Principle Foundation.
-The school is one of eight Art Institutes.
-It awards associate's and bachelor's degrees, including Bachelor of Fine Arts (BFA) degrees, Bachelor of Arts (BA) degrees, and Bachelor of Science (BS) degrees, and also offers diploma and non-degree programs.
+The Art Institute of Atlanta was a private for-profit art school in Atlanta, Georgia.
+It was owned by the Education Principle Foundation.
+The school was part of the Art Institutes chain of art schools.
+It awarded associate and bachelor's degrees, including Bachelor of Fine Arts (BFA) degrees, Bachelor of Arts (BA) degrees, and Bachelor of Science (BS) degrees, and also offered diploma and non-degree programs.
+The school closed along with all Art Institute schools in September 2023.

 History

 The Art Institute of Atlanta was founded in 1949 as Massey Business College, with diploma programs in basic business and secretarial skills.
 The school added liberal arts, fashion, and interior design during the next two decades.